 How to Make Baked Sweet Potato Chips w/ Avocado Lime Dip

-I started with these organic garnet sweet potatoes from Whole Foods.
+I started with these organic garnet sweet potatoes.
 They have a reddish skin with a beautiful orange flesh.
 You can certainly use whatever sweet potato or yam you prefer and is available.
-I like the look of the chips with the skin intact so just give the sweet potatoes a good rinse and leave the peeler in the drawer.
+I like the look of the chips with the skin intact so just give the sweet potatoes a good scrub and leave the peeler in the drawer.

 Using a mandoline makes the job of uniform slicing a cinch.
 If you’re super wieldy with a good knife, go for it.
-I’m decent, but not this razor sharp and this job would take me four times as long.
-A handheld mandoline is not costly, takes up little cabinet space, and is my preferred gadget.
+I’m decent, but using a knife would make this job four times as long for me.
+A handheld mandoline is not costly, takes up little cabinet space and is definitely a preferred gadget.

 I set the mandoline to 3/16-inch thick.
 Maybe it’s me, but 1/8-inch seemed paper thin and 1/4-inch seemed cardboard thick.
 3/16 was the just right, Goldilocks thickness.
 Baking time reflects this, so if you opt for thinner or thicker slices, adjust the time accordingly.